-The Early Intervention Colorado (EI-CO) Participant Characteristics, Service Use, and Outcomes, Colorado, 2014-2016 data was collected in part as part of the Individuals with Disabilities Act (Part C) statewide early intervention (EI)
+The Early Intervention Colorado (EI-CO) Participant Characteristics, Service Use, and Outcomes, Colorado, 2014-2016 data was collected as part of the Individuals with Disabilities Education Act (Part C) statewide early intervention (EI)

 systems for infants and toddlers with, or at risk for, developmental

 access and use of core EI services.
-The data is based on administrative information and was created in collaboration with a community partner in a large, urban EI program in Colorado, focusing on the EI population served by the program over approximately a 2 year period.
+The data are based on administrative information and were created in collaboration with a community partner in a large, urban EI program in Colorado, focusing on the EI population served by the program over approximately a 2 year period.

-EI service use was described according to the number of core services (sum of discipline-specific services received), number of EI hours, and duration of EI service (in months) and EI intensity (the number of all EI service hours per month).
+EI service use includes the number of core services (sum of discipline-specific services received), number of EI hours, and duration of EI service (in months) and EI intensity (the number of all EI service hours per month).
 EI service use was also described by core discipline: Physical Therapy, Occupational Therapy, Speech Therapy, Psychology, or Developmental Intervention.
 For each core discipline, the researchers estimated 1) "any" discipline-specific service and 2) discipline-specific service intensity.